THE BEST LONGBOARDS FOR BEGINNERS - 6 EASY SUGGESTIONS

 The deck

-The Freebyrd is a rockered-drop-through - which makes it very low to the ground (more stable, easier to push), and very beginner-friendly.
+The Freebyrd is a rockered drop-through - which makes it very low to the ground (more stable, easier to push), and very beginner-friendly.
 Pressed from Canadian maple, this is a quality board and no mistake.
 Comes with die-cut griptape, natural wood veneer finish and a choice of understated graphics.

 Wheels, Trucks, & Bearings